By: Jessica Heine

 Every project we undertake has its own project manager who acts as the client’s primary contact and is intentionally selected and assigned to each project based on skill set, expertise, and project parameters – but even though we assign only one project manager to a project, our project management team works collaboratively to support each other.
 Not only does each project manager liaise with clients and keep them in the loop, but he or she also manages the project’s moving parts (e.g. team, budget, schedule, coordination, and communication).
 This approach allows our technical engineers to focus on design without worrying about administration.
 And throughout every phase, the project manager is readily available and accessible to the team and the client, ensuring that the project is running smoothly.

 We begin assembling our teams during project initiation when we’re putting together a proposal.
-Each project’s manager is assigned by the branch manager and/or the project management service line director.
+Each project manager is assigned by the branch manager and/or the project management service line director.
 This is either at the proposal stage or upon project award.
-Once assigned to a project, the project manager confirms their project team with the engineering managers and team leads.
+Once assigned to a project, the project manager confirms the project team with the engineering managers and team leads.
 Following this, the project manager holds an internal project meeting to perform basic planning and resource allocation before any kick-off meetings with the client and the full project team.

 To start off on the right foot, kick-off meetings begin by introducing team members, discussing and assigning roles and responsibilities, reviewing client objectives and goals, discussing potential challenges, explaining our approach (both methodology and communication), clarifying our assumptions, and agreeing upon the schedule and budget.
-By listening first, we’re able to advise and establish expectations upfront, ensuring that our vision aligns with the client’s.
-The respective project plan, which includes scope, costs, quality, schedule, and milestones, is a living document that guides our activities from start-up to closeout – and as it evolves and changes, we keep our client’s informed and updated.
+By listening first, we’re able to advise and establish expectations upfront, ensuring that our vision aligns with the clients.
+The respective project plan, which includes scope, costs, quality, schedule, and milestones, is a living document that guides our activities from start-up to closeout – and as it evolves and changes, we keep our clients informed and updated.

 Guided by the project plan, the project manager coordinates and communicates with both the client and the team continually, delivering scope items such as schematic design and design development reports, making revisions, and submitting new drafts and drawings per the project schedule.
 Collaborating with every team member, the project manager is readily informed and aware of the project’s daily progress and coordinates and manages all administrative tasks: monitoring the budget, managing the schedule, overseeing the team, tracking documents, responding to RFIs, and acting as a consistent point of contact for the project.
-Again, the project manager is available to review budget, schedule, and to listen to and address any client concerns throughout the project’s life cycle, including once the project has been completed.
+Again, the project manager is available to review the budget and schedule and to listen to and address any client concerns throughout the project’s life cycle, including once the project has been completed.

 Ultimately, at Williams, our PMO’s purpose is to streamline the engineering process and build trusting relationships by ensuring that communication is open, transparent, effective, and constant.
 Because our project managers collaborate with our engineers while also coordinating administrative tasks and keeping clients apprised of progress and changes, we’re able to execute your project successfully.